Dynamic Facility Location under Cumulative Customer Demand: Computational Experiments

-\paragraph{Comparison Between ABD and SBD.} Algorithm~\ref{alg:analytical} describes an analytical procedure to compute optimality cuts.
+Algorithm~\ref{alg:analytical} describes an analytical procedure to compute optimality cuts.
 Such a procedure avoids the need to solve linear programs with Gurobi and allows us to generate optimality cuts with a similar structure among themselves.
 There is no theoretical guarantee, however, that optimality cuts obtained through the analytical procedure are better or worse than those obtained by solving the linear program with Gurobi.
-We now compare the performance of these two versions of the branch-and-Benders-cut implementation perform in practice.
+We now compare the performance of these two implementations of the branch-and-Benders-cut in practice.
 Since the analytical procedure only works for instances of the 1-\ourproblem{}, we filter our benchmark to consider only $216$ instances with a single facility.
 Figures~\ref{fig:runtimes-c3} and~\ref{fig:optgaps-c3} have analogous meaning to Figures~\ref{fig:runtimes-c1} and~\ref{fig:optgaps-c1}, respectively.
-We also report solution times and optimality gaps averaged over different instance attributes in Appendix~\ref{apx:results}.
-On average, ABD has $35\%$ faster solution times than SBD ($1.85$ minutes versus $2.50$ minutes) and manages to prove $5\%$ smaller optimality gaps ($6.07 \%$ versus $6.43 \%$).
+We also report solution times and optimality gaps averaged over different instance attributes in Online Appendix~F. On average, the ABD has $35\%$ faster solution times than SBD ($1.85$ minutes versus $2.50$ minutes) and {manages to prove optimality gaps about $5\%$ smaller ($6.07 \%$ versus $6.43 \%$).
 These results indicate that the analytical procedure decreases the computational burden of computing optimality cuts, but unfortunately not by a large margin.